 In the morning, only the North Lobby entrance will be open for crowd control and safety reasons.
 After the show opens and the queue room is emptied, the Westin Skybridge and east/west lobby entrances will be opened.
 BYOC attendees have been emailed specific instructions regarding their load-in.

 During public hours (starting at 8 AM), the convention center has required the show to conduct bag checks for weapons and dangerous goods.
 Please note this is for dangerous items only, and does not include food, drinks, etc. The North Lobby entrance will have three queues: Those without bags, those with bags, and those picking up badges.
 We are working closely with the center to try and reduce any delays this process may cause, primarily by increasing BCEC staff to increase bag-check throughput.
 Guns, knives, pepper spray, or mace are not allowed inside the convention center.

 Yes, and it’s free… meaning at times it might be a bit crowded.

 Signups for each tournament can be found in the department running that tournament for in the morning of that tournament.
 Once on site, maps will be everywhere to help you find where that might be.

-We have medical badges available for those with disabilities that allows entrance to sessions first, assuming the line has not already been capped due to capacity.
-We will have request forms on-site for you to complete.
+We have medical badges available for those with any mobility impairments which allows advance entry into panels, assuming the line has not already been capped due to capacity.
+We will have request forms at Registration for you to complete.
 Also know that the entire facility is accessible to wheelchair use, including the expo hall.

 Swag bags can be picked up in the queue hall starting at 11:30 AM each day.